 Managing the Holidays With Aging Parents

-Over the holidays, we’re likely to see our aging parents and relatives and learn more about their daily habits.
-If they are beginning to get lonely or are having trouble living independently, the holidays can quickly become a difficult and stressful time.
-However, if we approach this time with a positive and proactive attitude, we can make our visit joyful for all.
+When we visit our aging parents and relatives over the holidays, we are likely to learn more about their daily habits.
+If they are experiencing difficult life changes or are having trouble living independently, the holidays can quickly become a difficult and stressful time.

-Learn more about A Place for Mom’s “CHEER Plan,” which our Senior Living Advisors use to help families manage the holidays with aging parents.
+Learn more about A Place for Mom’s “CHEER Plan,” which is used by our Senior Living Advisors to help families manage the holidays with aging parents.

-How to Use the CHEER Plan to Manage the Holidays With Aging Parents
+How To Use the CHEER Plan To Manage Holiday Depression in the Elderly

 A Place for Mom’s CHEER Plan stands for:

 It is a plan that our Senior Living Advisors use to help you make the most of your time with aging parents and senior loved ones as you visit over the holidays.
 Use these tips for beating the holiday blues.

 Check on your parent’s well-being, especially if you haven’t visited in a while.
 When we see someone everyday, we may not notice health changes because they happen gradually.
 On the other hand, it may be obvious that seniors may need help when we visit someone whom we haven’t seen in a while.
 If you’re visiting your parents in their home, check their pantry and refrigerator to make sure they’re eating fresh, healthy food.
 Survey the overall safety of their home by assuring that carbon monoxide and smoke alarms have batteries and that the rooms don’t have fall hazards.
 Even if you don’t visit your senior loved one’s home, you can watch for health issues involving chewing and swallowing, gait and mobility, and mental clarity and vision.